 Procrastination is the Friction Between You and Your Goals

 The most effective way to stop procrastinating is to remove friction between you and your most important tasks.

 Friction is procrastination’s best friend.
-Anytime friction is in sight, procrastination is usually around the corner.
 Think of friction as a hurdle that stops you from doing something immediately.
 Let’s say that you want to add drinking of water immediately after waking up as part of your morning ritual.
 But every time you wake up, you end up checking your phone first because it’s right beside your bed and you still need to get up and go to the kitchen just to get water.
 The friction point in that example is that the water is not readily available.